Therapist Sexual Assault Lawyer

 The harm inflicted on a patient by an abusive therapist can be devastating and potentially affect the patient for the rest of their lives.
 Therapist abuse victims often suffer impairment in all area of their life including personally and professionally.
 Many victims report feeling a tremendous loss of self-esteem to the point of becoming depressed and potentially suicidal, loss of identity, loss of hope, and so forth.
 Victims may even develop sleep and eating disorders, anxiety, drug addiction, and/or alcohol addiction.

-I belong to the Million Dollar Forum, a group of top ranked trial lawyers who have obtained case settlements and verdicts in excess of 1 Million Dollars.
+I belong to the Million Dollar Forum, a group of top-ranked trial lawyers who have obtained case settlements and verdicts in excess of one million dollars.

 See some of my results on our verdicts and settlements page.